GClarte/SignLanguagesPhylogeny/README.md

 ## Reproducing results from the paper

 R scripts are available at the root of the folder.
 They correspond to different analyses:
-- AsieLS.R corresponds to the code for the study of the Asian dataset
+- AsianSL.R corresponds to the code for the study of the Asian dataset
-- EuropeBNZLS.R corresponds to the code for the study of the European sign languages (with New Zealand sign language).
+- EuropeanSL.R corresponds to the code for the study of the European sign languages (with New Zealand sign language).
-- ToutesLS.R includes Asian, European and New Zealand sign languages.
+- AllSL.R includes Asian, European and New Zealand sign languages.
 (This last analysis gives trees which should not be reused, as it is based upon the unwarranted assumptions that all sign languages belong to a single tree.)

 To reproduce the results of the paper, execute the relevant R script.
 We recommend using a large cluster as the running time is about a day with 40 cores; the number of cores can be changed in the last lines of each script.

-In all cases, you should then execute the GiveAPlot.R script, which post-processes the output and saves the trees in the Nexus format for interpretation in standard phylogenetic software.
+In all cases, you should then execute the PostProcessing.R script, which post-processes the output and saves the trees in the Nexus format for interpretation in standard phylogenetic software.

 Users wishing to make slight modifications to the analyses will presumably be particularly interested in changing the following parameter values:
 - prior information on ages are set in the object "Contraintesages"